CammiePone/Planning-Docs/CultistMod.md

     * Wears Dragon skulls
     * Guards the Diamond Slate
     * Found in the West
-* Each Cult has rankings the player needs to climb up before they'll be granted access to the (Temple)[#temples] associated with that Cult.
+* Each Cult has rankings the player needs to climb up before they'll be granted access to the [Temple](#temples) associated with that Cult.

 ## Temples
 *

 ## Gemstone Slates
-* When brought together in a ritual at a given location (which the player will be given from both (Cults)[#cults]), these slates will summon an ancient temple from below the Earth to tower over the land once more.
+* When brought together in a ritual at a given location (which the player will be given from both [Cults](#cults)), these slates will summon an ancient temple from below the Earth to tower over the land once more.
 Within this temple houses an ancient magic only those deemed worthy can harness.
 * Aquiring a Gemstone Slate will grant the player a power related to the slate's domain.
   * Emerald Slate (Domain: Space)
     * Allows you to create holes in space, temporarily tearing through reality itself to allow you to pass